Every child in Washington state needs a great CS teacher. Could that be you?

 No. Do you already have a teaching credential?

 Pursue a bachelor's degree in CS Education.
 Central Washington University and Whitworth University have begun offering education degrees with specializations in CS education.
 After completing them, pass the West-B: Reading, Writing, and Mathematics exam and pass NES CS exam, and you'll be certified to teach CS under the state's CS Endorsement.
 This pathway is great for aspiring teachers who haven't completed their undergraduate education yet.

-Pursue a bachelor's degree in computing or information science, then pursue a masters as above..
+Pursue a bachelor's degree in computing or information science, then pursue a masters as above.
 The advantage of this pathway is that you will gain both a strong content knowledge in CS, and and strong preparation in teaching CS.

 Yes.
 You have two options.

 Pursue the CS Endorsement directly.
 Just take the NES CS exam and you'll have the endorsement.
 This pathway is the shortest, but requires substantial CS content knowledge to pass the exam.
 You can learn more about the topics you’ll have to learn to pass the exam from the exam preparation materials.
 We're looking at ways of supporting self-study and recommendations for CS courses that are suitable preparation for the exam.

 Pursue a CTE Endorsement.
 Central Washington University and Eastern Washington University offer CTE endorsements for already certified teachers.
 After completing it, pass the NES CS exam.

 In addition to becoming a full-time teacher, another option is to co-teach through the Microsoft's TEALS program, which connects CS content experts with expert teachers.
 While volunteering through TEALS does not certify you to teach independently, it will give you classroom experience, which may be helpful if you eventually decide to pursue a teaching career.